In this blog, I am going to share with you a review of why we love having our Berkey Water Filter for RV Living and for travel as well.

 Learning to manage your resources is a huge part of living this RV lifestyle.
-If we are going on a road trip or boondocking off-grid, we always make sure we have plenty of water in our water holding tank.
-But before we drink that water, we like to filter it through our Berkey Water Filter to remove any harmful bacterias and such.
+We always have to make sure we have plenty of water in our water holding tank and that it is safe to drink.

 When we are in a city campground, we use the city water but in certain cities, the city water has been known to have dozens of cancer-causing + other hazardous materials.